Tag Archives: The Emancipation Proclamation

 Sexual Violence and Psychological Warfare

-Slavery in America was not only physical but psychological and sexual.
+Slavery in America was not only physical but also psychological and sexual.
 “Buck breaking” was a barbaric method where enslaved Black men were raped or publicly humiliated to break their spirit and deter rebellion.
 It is hard to quantify, but tens of thousands of Black women were also raped by white slave masters, often forced to bear children who were legally still enslaved under the status of the mother (partus sequitur ventrem).

 The Abolition of Slavery